grafana/agent/docs/sources/flow/concepts/components.md

 // Find Kubernetes pods where we can collect metrics.
 //
-// This component exports a "targets" value which contains the list of
+// This component exports a "targets" value, which contains the list of
 // discovered pods.
 discovery.kubernetes "pods" {
   role = "pod"